Malvarboy/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-#### Number of steps pick up later in the morning on weekeneds relative to weekdays.
+#### Activity pick up a bit later in the morning and has more peaks throughout the day on weekends compared to weekdays.

 ```r
 new_activity_df$week <- ifelse(weekdays(new_activity_df$date_time) %in% c("Saturday", "Sunday"), "weekend", "weekday")